- Patients should not come to the hospital unless they require emergency attention.

-Visitors are not allowed to accompany the patient for their appointments (partners, children, or other support persons are not permitted).
+Visitors are not allowed to accompany the patient to their appointments (partners, children, and other support persons are not permitted).

 - The accompanying person is not permitted in the triage area when patients are there for a short stay.
 The person will be asked to wait in the waiting area.

-- The accompanying person will be allowed in the operating theatres except for emergency C-sections.
+- The accompanying person will be allowed into the operating room, unless the patient is under general anesthesia.

 In line with CIUSSS West-Central Montreal’s policy, the accompanying person must always wear a mask while they are in the hospital.
 If this person does not wear a mask, they will be asked to leave the hospital.

-If you have a health concern that must be addressed but that is not urgent:
+If you have a health-related concern that must be addressed, but is not urgent:

-- Further medical information about every stage of your pregnancy is available as video animations in French and English and translated as subtitles in 20 languages at the following website: GYNjgh.com
+- Additional medical information about every stage of your pregnancy is available in animated form in French and English, with subtitles translated into 20 languages, at the following website: GYNjgh.com

 (*) COVID-19 symptoms